garden-io/garden/docs/reference/providers/kubernetes.md

       # Change the kaniko image (repository/image:tag) to use when building in kaniko mode.
       image: 'gcr.io/kaniko-project/executor:debug-v0.23.0'

+      # Specify extra flags to use when building the container image with kaniko.
+Flags set on container module take
+      # precedence over these.
+      extraFlags:

     # A default hostname to use when no hostname is explicitly configured for a service.
     defaultHostname: